guangxush/LearnEng/TED/Ted.md

 You all just sounded stunning and as sane and as intelligent and as dignified as when you walked in this room.

+### Signs you are wasting your life.

+Life is precise and we only get one shot at it.
+Nevertheless, a lot of people spend their life, merely passing the time rather than making the most of the shot time they have left.
+Young people are especially guilty of this -- we are springtime of our lives.
+If ever there was a time to plant a tree, it's now.
+Yet most of us don't do that.
+Young people spend their time parting, eating junk food and taking vacations rather than reading, building new skill sets, building healthy habits and investing themselves.

+Are you merely passing the time instead of making the most of your life?
+Here are some ways to tell.
+- You don't get out of bed quickly upon waking.
+People who have a driving purpose in their life don't spend time lounging around on their phone in bed.
+Waking up is no big deal, just start of another random day.
+To someone with a purpose, waking up every morning is a refreshing welcome to another day of hard yet meaningful work.

+- You spend more than one hour or two a day on aimless activities.
+Some activities are inherently aimless, done only because they are pleasing in the moment.
+Some activities like this are: Spending time on social media, watching TV or movie and playing video games.
+These kind of activities can be an important part of decompressing.
+Anymore than that, though, and you are going beyond 'decompressing' into 'wasting your life'.
+People with a purpose don't spend too long doing these sorts of things, because they are aware that every hour sucked away by aimless activities.
+The sought of wasting that much of time make them sick.

+- You don't feel ready for deb at the end of each day.
+People whose days are filled with purposeful activities. feel tired at the end of the day.
+Whether it's mental work or physical work, purposeful activity uses up all of your energy and leaves of you ready to go to bed each day.
+When you aren't making the most of your life, on the other hand, you're not tired at the end of the day.
+You are, quite literally, not making the most of your energy.

+- You spend more of your time planning than doing.
+If you spend more of your time daydreaming, planning or thinking about the future, that you do working to bring about that future.
+You are not making the most of your life.
+People who make something of themselves, pick a goal for the future and then work hard to make that goal happen.

+- You worry what others think of you.
+High achievers are too busy getting things done to worry others think of them.
+High achievers may worry about what people who matter think of them, but they don't worry about what their friends, family or pop culture thinks.
+They are too busy getting things done.
+If you routinely worry about what your friends, family, peers or pop culture thinks of you, you may be letting your life slip by.

+Instead of doing what others approve of, finding a guide purpose that you can be true to even when world turns against you.